 Asphalt Shingle Roofing

 Asphalt shingles are currently the most popular type of residential roofing material for a variety of reasons.
 They are relatively inexpensive.
-Things that determine the cost of shingles is related to geographical location, slope of the roof, height of the building, ease of access to the premises, complexity of the project, the particular type of shingle (Architectural, 3-Tab, and designer shingles) and numerous other factors.
-They come in a variety of colors and styles, are highly durable to natural elements of weather, and can be easily maintained and repaired.
-We can help you choose the right type of asphalt shingle to install for your home or business, with plenty of options available.
+Things that determine the cost of roof shingles include the geographical location, the slope of the roof, the height of the building, the ease of access to the premises, the complexity of the project, the particular type of shingle (Architectural, 3-Tab, and designer shingles) and numerous other factors.
+Asphalt roofing shingles come in a variety of colors and styles, are highly durable to natural elements of weather and can be easily maintained and repaired.
+We can help you choose the right type of asphalt shingle to install for your home or business, and we have plenty of options available.

 What is an Asphalt Shingle?

 Asphalt shingles come in two basic types: glass fiber (a.k.a. fiber glass) and organic.
-Organic shingles consist of an organic felt material which is generally paper saturated with asphalt to make it waterproof.
-A top coating of adhesive asphalt is then applied and the ceramic granules are then embedded.
+Organic shingles consist of an organic felt material, which is generally paper saturated with asphalt to make it waterproof.
+A top coating of adhesive asphalt is then applied, and the ceramic granules are then embedded.
 Organic shingles have not lived up to their name and have become obsolete in the market.
-Organics became popular in the late 80's and early 90's, however,their popularity is diminishing due to their inability to resist the natural environment.
-Many customers have seen their organic shingles fail prematurely (approximately 5-12 years after installation) with signs of cracking and becoming brittle.
+Organics became popular in the late 80s and early 90s; however, their popularity is diminishing due to their inability to resist the natural environment.
+Many customers have seen their organic shingles fail prematurely (approximately 5-12 years after installation) with signs of cracking and brittleness.
 For this reason, Adept Construction does not promote the use of organic shingles and instead recommends the use of fiberglass shingles.

 Architectural Shingle Roofing vs. 3-Tab Asphalt Shingles